Nicola17/Nicola17.github.io/index.md

 Awards
 ================
+* **2021** - Philips Innovation Award: deep learning methodologies for improved image quality in MRI
+* **2021** - Won the IEEE CoG Bot Bowl III competition, developing the first and only machine learning algorithm that is able to win in Blood Bowl
 * **2020** - Philips Innovation Award: tools and techniques for Deep Learning and trustworthy AI
 * **2020** - Best Scientific Paper Award in Computer Vision - Philips AI Conference
 * **2020** - Highest Business Potential Award in Computer Vision - Philips AI conference